 Do you have a lot of buttons lying around?
 People will buy them!
 They are useful to people for not only sewing, but also crafts.
-Here’s an entire article I found on Yahoo!
-Voices with more detail on selling your buttons.
+Here’s an article with information on selling buttons, although eBay appears to be the most obvious option for this.

 Do you have any other ideas for things you can sell that you might otherwise throw or give away?
 What have you had luck selling?This post may contain affiliate links.
 Please see the disclosure for more information.

 Get Home-Based Job Leads in Your Inbox.

 20,000 other subscribers are getting blog updates and new work at home leads in their inbox every Saturday.
 Want to be one of them?